Morgan and Elfwine arrive at Sandway.

 “Don’t worry about that it’s just a nick.
 Now tell me what happened here.”

 Erica told them what she had seen.
 "I heard them call the pirate captain, Captain Swing.
-He told one of the men to kill Miranda and I think the one who did was called Squid."
+He told one of the men to kill Matilda and I think the one who did was called Squid."

 Thomas walked out to the shore but could find no signs of Dunstan or Osbert.
 He checked the longboats and noticed the damage then looked over to the ship and thought how it looked calm and deserted.